Recovering From the Oktoberfest in Rural Bavaria

 I caught one of the last boats back to Prien and this time I boarded the little train to take me back to the station.
 Happy, restored and full of the impressions of a great day trip, I got on the train back to Munich, ready to party again.

-Getting there: Having car gives you the freedom to visit both large cities and small towns throughout Germany.
+Getting there: Having a car gives you the freedom to visit both large cities and small towns throughout Germany.
 We suggest renting a car from Enterprise in Germany.